 Some popular choices include marigold, tea tree, lemon balm, rosemary, lavender, chamomile, garlic, and basil.
 Simply plant the repellent of your choice in pots and scatter them around any area where you plan on relaxing or add them to an existing garden.

-As an extra bonus, many of these plants can be used in other beneficial ways, such as cooking.
+As an extra bonus, you can use many of these plants in other beneficial ways, such as cooking.

 Attract Natural Predators